-The primary goal of corporate finance is to maximize corporate value.
+Corporate Finance Definition: Corporate Finance is that division of a company which is concerned with the financial operation of the company.
 In most businesses, corporate finance focuses on raising money for various projects or ventures.
 For investment banks and similar corporations, corporate finance focuses on the analysis of corporate acquisitions and other decisions.

 Corporate finance is related to the corporations and the financial decisions that are taken by the corporations.
 There are several important concepts of corporate finance and several other financial tools that are behind all these corporate decisions.
 All these important concepts of corporate finance are used to minimize the financial risks to which the corporate sector is exposed.
 At the same time, these corporate finance concepts are used to increase the profitability of the corporations.
 These important concepts of corporate finance can be used to identify, analyze and solve the financial problems of almost every firm.